afni/afni/doc/afni_sphinx/FATCAT/DealingWithGrads.rst

       relatively simply; and
-    * usually, once you determine the fix for one subject's data set, the rest of the data from the same scanner+protocol follows suit.
+    * usually, once you determine the fix for one subject's data set, the rest of the data from the same scanner+protocol follows suit. *Usually*.

 #.
-The sign flip does **not** affect the scalar DT parameter values
-    such as FA, MD, RD, L1, and all others related purely to size and shape, due to mathematical symmetries in the DT (and HARDI) models.
-Therefore, its presence cannot be noticed by looking at these scalar maps.
-However, the sign flip **does** affect the directionality of the modeled shapes, meaning that eigenvectors V1, V2 and V3 are rotated in space.

-    For me it is difficult to view eigenvector maps and know what's going on, so I use a quick, whole brain (WB) tractography as a way to see that things have gone wrong.
+For me it is difficult to view eigenvector maps and know what's
+    going on, so I use a quick, whole brain (WB) tractography as a way to see that things have gone wrong.
 The premise is that, since the directionality of most DTs will be wrong, the most basic WM